 If you have a temporary limitation (e.g., a fractured arm or leg, advanced pregnancy, etc.) that does not rise to the level of a functional disability, NABNE will work with you and the testing facility to provide physical arrangements to meet your needs.
-These types of limitations do not require extensive evaluation by a specialist because they do not affect other examinees or alter the testing environment; however, you may be required to submit a note from your physician or other professional.
+These types of limitations do not require extensive evaluation by a specialist because they require only modification of a physical component of the testing environment; however, you may be required to submit a note from your physician or other professional.
 You must submit a Courtesy Accommodations Request Form to NABNE, no later than 2 weeks prior to the exam date.
 If you have not requested the accommodations at least 2 weeks prior to the exam date, the testing facility is under no obligation to accommodate your request.
 Write to NABNE at email@example.com to receive a copy of the Courtesy Accommodations Request Form.

 NABNE grants accommodations to examinees who provide sufficient evidence that they have a disability that can/must be accommodated, so that all examinees have an equal opportunity to demonstrate the knowledge being tested.
 Granting accommodations to an examinee who does not have a disability, as defined below, could provide an advantage that other examinees have not received, compromising the fairness of the exam process.

 - You are an individual with a disability;

 - Testing accommodations are necessary to address the functional limitations related to the disability;

 - The requested testing accommodations are reasonable and appropriate for the established disability.

 NABNE is under no obligation to provide the same accommodations as those provided by your current approved naturopathic medical education program (ANMP).

 A disability is a physical, cognitive, or mental impairment that substantially limits one or more of an individual’s major life activities.